Archangel (2005 film): Part 2

 Zinaida brings Kelso to her father's garage, where he finds a Makarov pistol and the missing toolbox.
 They are interrupted by O'Brian, who is eager to cover their discovery.
 Inside the toolbox, the notebook is revealed to be the journal of Anna, a young woman from Archangel selected to work for high-ranking officials in Moscow under Stalin.
-At O'Brian's office, Zinaida translates the journal: Anna cared for Stalin, observing his cruelty when he forced officials to dance for him, and he brought her to his room to dance herself when she was ovulating.
+At O'Brian's office, Zinaida translates the journal: Anna cared for Stalin, observing his cruelty when he forced officials to dance for him, and he brought her to his room to dance herself when she was menstruating.
 Though the journal's last pages have been torn out, an NKVD report on Anna's medical history leads Kelso to conclude that she may have mothered an heir of Stalin.

 Stealing O'Brian's car, Zinaida and Kelso return to her apartment, where she subdues one of Mamantov's henchmen and recovers her stash of money before they drive to Archangel.
 Aware of where they are headed, Mamantov is confronted by Suvorin about Rapava's murder.
 O'Brian airs a report linking the murder to the notebook, and his colleague Louise charters him a plane to Archangel.
 Bribing their way past a roadblock, Zinaida and Kelso reach Archangel and visit the local Communist Party records office.
 They learn that Anna's mother still lives in town, and flee from a pair of policemen, who are shot dead by Mamantov's henchman.
 O'Brian arrives, demanding to join their search.

 The three learn from Anna's mother that Anna returned home pregnant, and died two days after giving birth to a son, who was adopted by a couple living in the forest.
 Suvorin questions Louise, learning about the search for Anna, and his superior orders him to recover the notebook.
 Kelso becomes suspicious of O'Brian's mysterious sources, and Zinaida realizes that both Anna and Anna's father were killed to protect the secret of her son's birth.